datguyducky/mytymon.com/src/projects/inbundle-games.md

 After careful consideration, I selected the [RAWG API](https://rawg.io/apidocs) as it appeared to be a reliable and comprehensive service, and best of all, it offered free usage.

 ## The app
-As described in the section before, this app don't do much:

 As described in the previous section, this app doesn't have complex functionality.
 It performs the following steps:

 -> Calls the API.